 Section 2.
 Presentation of the Slate.

 The slate of nominees prepared by this committee, and approved by the Executive Committee, shall be presented to the membership electronically or via postal mail at least 30 days in advance of the regional SACES convention and the national ACES convention, whichever shall be held that year.
 The ballot shall list all nominees advanced by the Executive Committee and also allow for members to write-in a candidate of their choosing.
 Voting may take place via electronic means which are sufficiently secure, allow for only one vote per member, and provide for a secure ballot, as determined by the Executive Committee.
-Voting shall remain open until it is declared closed by the presiding officer at the SACES business meeting.
+Voting shall remain open until it is declared closed by the presiding officer.
 Members who desire a postal ballot must make that request within five business days of the slate being announced, to allow time for a paper ballot to be delivered and returned no less than one week before the convention opens.

 Section 3.
 Absentee Ballots.